wiiqwertyuiop/Super-Metroid-Enemy-Randomizer/README.md

 - Bosses are left unchanged.
 - Certain key sprites are ignored (i.e shutters, elevator sprites, etc.)
-- Not *every* enemy in the game will make an appearance.
+- Most are there, but not *every* enemy in the game will make an appearance.
 This is to prevent crashing and soft locks.
 - Currently there is no logic in place for progression.
 So impossible seeds are likely.

 ## Feedback is appreciated!